Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 Simple abdominal X-rays

-Simple X-rays of the abdomen, particularly if they are taken during an episode of bloating or distention, can often confirm air as the cause of the distention since large amounts of air can be seen easily within the stomach and intestine.
+Simple X-rays of the abdomen, particularly if they are taken during an episode of bloating or distention, often can confirm air as the cause of the distention since large amounts of air can be seen easily within the stomach and intestine.
 Moreover, the cause of the problem may be suggested by noting where the gas has accumulated.
 For example, if the air is in the stomach, emptying of the stomach is likely to be the problem.

 Small intestinal X-rays